fledge-iot/fledge/docs/quick_start/viewing.rst

 .. image:: ../images/older.jpg
    :align: left

 Clicking the arrows facing left will move you back in time by the current window of data that is shown.
-This will result in older dta being seen.
+This will result in older data being seen.

 .. image:: ../images/newer.jpg
    :align: left